 There are many tools available to help you critically appraise the literature you find, but there doesn't seem to be a “gold standard” - they are all just tools to help you decide on the validity of research that has been carried out by others.

-Our suggestion would be to start with a general tool and then move on to the tools used for specific types of research.
+Our suggestion would be to start with a general checklist or tool and then move on to the tools used for specific types of research.
 The general tool will also help you identify the type of research being conducted.

 Read these articles if you need help with your choice of the more targeted critical appraisal tools...

 Buccheri, R. K., & Sharifi, C. (2017).
 Critical appraisal tools and reporting guidelines for evidence‐based practice.
 Worldviews on Evidence‐Based Nursing, 14(6), 463-472. http://dx.doi.org/10.1111/wvn.12258

 Majid, U., & Vanstone, M. (2018).
 Appraising qualitative research for evidence syntheses: A compendium of quality appraisal tools.
 Qualitative Health Research, 28(13), 2115–2131. https://doi.org/10.1177 1049732318785358

 Please remember, when in doubt, ask your supervisor or teacher.

 A List of Appraisal Tools

 If you need help evaluating an article, and do not want to use an in-depth critical appraisal tool, read this article to see an example of a useful general tool...